resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 ### Search the knowledge base for "allocation"

-What does an approved allocation request become?
+When managing an allocation, what does an approved allocation request become?

 1. a tenancy
 1. a project